 Read Milliman’s “MACRA: The series” to learn how the legislation will affect providers, alternative payment models, and health plans

 On December 18, 2015, the Senate Finance Committee released alternative policy options meant to improve the care of chronic conditions for Medicare beneficiaries.
-In this article, Milliman’s Michael Polakowski and Nicholas Johnson outline 24 proposals that may have a wide-ranging impact on traditional Medicare, Medicare Advantage, and Medicare accountable care organizations.
+In this article, Milliman’s Michael Polakowski and Nick Johnson outline 24 proposals that may have a wide-ranging impact on traditional Medicare, Medicare Advantage, and Medicare accountable care organizations.
 These policies are still under consideration; the Finance Committee’s bipartisan chronic care working group is requesting feedback and comments by today.